Skip to main content

 • Use realistic test data

-5. Documentation
+6. Documentation

-• Add descriptions to all parameters
+• Add clear descriptions to all endpoints, parameters, and return types

 • Use tags for categorization

-• Include examples in parameter definitions
+• Include meaningful examples in parameter definitions